By: Clint Neumann

-SIOUX FALLS, S.D. – University of Sioux Falls Women's Soccer and head coach Joe DeMay are excited to announce six additions to the Cougar family as part of the 2026 recruiting class.
-The newest Cougars — Lilly DeRosier (Brainerd, Minn.), Maren Hayward (Casper, Wyo.), Madison "Maddie" Ingalls (Sioux Falls, S.D.), Hailey Kauffman (Sioux Falls, S.D.), Lily Tadlock (Sioux Falls, S.D.), and Peyton Pearson (Sioux Falls, S.D.) — bring a strong mix of speed, athleticism, and creativity to a Cougar roster continuing to grow within the Northern Sun Intercollegiate Conference.
+SIOUX FALLS, S.D. – University of Sioux Falls Women's Soccer and head coach Joe DeMay are excited to announce nine additions to the Cougar family as part of the 2026 recruiting class.
+The newest Cougars — Lilly DeRosier (Brainerd, Minn.), Maren Hayward (Casper, Wyo.), Madison "Maddie" Ingalls (Sioux Falls, S.D.), Hailey Kauffman (Sioux Falls, S.D.), Lily Tadlock (Sioux Falls, S.D.), Peyton Pearson (Sioux Falls, S.D.), Brooke Beardsley (Lakeville, Minn.), Dillan Reardon (Lake Elmo, Minn.), and Claire Anderson (Blair, Neb.) — bring a strong mix of speed, athleticism, and creativity to a Cougar roster continuing to grow within the Northern Sun Intercollegiate Conference.

 "We're thrilled about this class and what each of these young women will bring to our program," said head coach Joe DeMay.
 "This group checks every box we were targeting — competitiveness, athleticism, and an ability to impact both sides of the ball.
 They're talented players and even better people who fit the culture we're continuing to build here at USF."